 Check if the file is in use by any app

 If you get an error about “File in Use”, then try closing the app that is using the file (in case you know the app).
 Alternatively, you can also close all the running apps to make sure that the file is no more being used by any of the apps.
-Now try to empty trash, if it still doesn't clears the dump, keep reading.
+Now try to empty trash, if it still doesn't clear the dump, keep reading.

 Force Empty Trash in Mac OS X When File is Locked or in Use

-In case you are getting a Locked file error, then press and hold Option key, go to Finder → Empty Trash.
+In case you are getting a Locked file error, then press and hold the Option key, go to Finder → Empty Trash.
 This should have surely helped you in clearing Trash.
 The Option key signals OS X to bypass the locked files.
 Anyways, even if this didn't work out for you, keep reading for more fixes.